- Manufactured Homes

 Transferring a Title

 The current taxes must be paid and a stamp from the County Treasurer must be placed on the title indicating the same before the transfer can be accomplished.
-The new owner is also required to pay a conveyance fee which is equal to two dollars per each one thousand dollars of the sale price plus $.50 cents per title.
+The new owner is also required to pay a conveyance fee which is equal to four dollars per each one thousand dollars of the sale price plus $.50 cents per title.

 The notarized title must be delivered to the Clerk of Courts, Title Department, in any county as cross-county titling is in effect.
 A new title will be issued in the name of the new owner.
 Within 30 days of the date the conveyance fee was paid, the new owner must register with the County Auditor’s Office where the manufactured home resides.
 Failure to register a copy of the new title in the Auditor’s office will result in an additional $100 fine.